What is Azure SQL Database?

 With elastic pools, you don't need to focus on dialing database performance up and down as demand for resources fluctuates.
 The pooled databases consume the performance resources of the elastic pool as needed.
 Pooled databases consume but don't exceed the limits of the pool, so your cost remains predictable even if individual database usage doesn't.

 You can add and remove databases to the pool, scaling your app from a handful of databases to thousands, all within a budget that you control.
 You can also control the minimum and maximum resources available to databases in the pool, to ensure that no database in the pool uses all the pool resources, and that every pooled database has a guaranteed minimum amount of resources.
 To learn more about design patterns for software as a service (SaaS) applications that use elastic pools, see Design patterns for multi-tenant SaaS applications with SQL Database.

 Scripts can help with monitoring and scaling elastic pools.
-For an example, see Use PowerShell to monitor and scale a SQL elastic pool in Azure SQL Database.
+For an example, see Use PowerShell to monitor and scale an elastic pool in Azure SQL Database.

 Blend single databases with pooled databases

 You can blend single databases with elastic pools, and change the service tiers of single databases and elastic pools to adapt to your situation.
 You can also mix and match other Azure services with SQL Database to meet your unique app design needs, drive cost and resource efficiencies, and unlock new business opportunities.